matteba/FranksteinModel/README.md

 ├── 03_Projection.R # Script to project the three SDM configurations and Frankenstein model and create the contour plot

-├── /data/ # Folder to store output datasets (optional)
+├── /data/ # Folder to store output datasets

-├── /figure/ # Folder to store plots or results (optional)
+├── /figure/ # Folder to store plots or results

 ## Description of Scripts